omni-us/jsonargparse/README.rst

 notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure in the config files.

-The :class:`.ArgumentParser` class accepts a :code:`default_config_files`
-argument that can be given to specify patterns to search for configuration files.
-Only the first matched config file is parsed.
+The see :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns to search for configuration files.
+For example if a parser is created as :code:`ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])` when parsing if any of those two config files exist they will be parsed to override the defaults.
+Only the first matched config file is used.
+The default config file is always parsed first, this means that any command line arguments will override its values.

-When parsing command line arguments, it is possible to add a configuration file path argument.
-The config file would be read and parsed in the specific position among the command line arguments, so the arguments after would override the values from the configuration file.
+It is also possible to add an argument to explicitly provide a configuration file path.
+Providing a config file as an argument does not disable the parsing of :code:`default_config_files`.
+The config argument would be parsed in the specific position among the command line arguments.
+Therefore the arguments found after would override the values from the config file.
 The config argument can be given multiple times, each overriding the values of the previous.
-Again using the parser from the :ref:`nested-namespaces` section above, for example we could have the following config file in yaml format:
+Using the example parser from the :ref:`nested-namespaces` section above, we could have the following config file in yaml format:

 .. code-block:: yaml